-Please note that copies of the same publication are differentiated by copy numbers which are parts of Accession number at the University of Ilorin library.
+Please note that copies of the same publication are differentiated by copy numbers known as Accession number at the University of Ilorin library.
 This does not allow a borrower to present a publication that does not tally with the copy that is loaned out to him or her.

-Notification and imposing of fines on Over Due materials:
+Notification and imposing of fines on Over Dues material

 When a user fails to return borrowed library books as at when due, the circulation section sends the erring borrower a first, second, and third overdue notices.
 If the defaulter fails to respond, a penalty such as fines (a token) is imposed on him/her.
 This is to encourage the timely return of materials so that other users can have equal opportunity to access the materials when needed.
 The policy on overdue penalty varies from library to library.
 Some libraries withdraw borrowing privileges from erring patrons while some impose fines only.
 The amount charged on over-due materials varies from one library to another.
 For instance, the University of Ilorin library charges N20.00/day for first 15 days and N30.00/day thereafter.
-This is subject to change after proper consideration by the library management committee and due approval from the University Librarian.
+This is subject to change after proper consideration and due approval from the University Librarian.